 What’s the Mission of Product Operations?

-The mission of product operations (or product ops) is to enable an effective, outcome focused product organization, and broadly speaking, a product led company, to achieve the best portfolio outcomes.
+The role of product operations (or product ops) or its mission is to enable an effective, outcome focused product organization, and broadly speaking, a product led company, to achieve the best portfolio outcomes.

 What Does an Effective Product Organization Look Like?